Skip to content

 In Shopify, go to Online Store > Themes > Edit code, and search for the theme.liquid file.

-Paste your Cookifi integration script at the very top of the <head> element: Cookifi - Shopify integration - theme liquid head
+Paste your Cookifi integration script at the very top of the <head> element:

-Shopify will prompt you to add defer - go ahead and add that to the <script> tag: Cookifi - Shopify integration - theme liquid head defer
+Shopify will prompt you to add defer - go ahead and add it at the end of the opening <script> tag:

 Now search for content_for_header and paste the following code right below it: